 Focus on inhaling correctly and feel prana-energy enter the body and nourish you each time you inhale.
 Continue this until puraka is slow, controlled, and fills/expands the lungs completely, it should become second nature.

 2. Rechaka - Exhalation or the Out-breath

 In yogic texts, the Sanskrit term for exhalation is rechaka.
 It refers to the exhaled breath that has no beneficial qualities or interaction with the body.
 It is air devoid (or depleted) of prana, which carries the impurities of the body, thus cleansing us.

 The exhaled breath should be odorless, steady, and smooth.
 A person should feel warm and moist as the breath leaves the body.
-Unsteady or bumpy/jerky exhalation causes discomfort to the brain and nervous system.

 In pranayama, exhalation is the second most important aspect of breathing (after retention).
 The classical texts state that we surrender the Ego in exhalation - the Individual Self momentarily dissolves into the Universal Self.

 Rechaka based pranayama or breathing can calm the nervous system.
 Typically, exhalation should be twice the length of the inhalation.
 This 1:2 ratio of inhalation-exhalation needs time and patience to develop.
 It should be done systematically and gradually.

 Once achieved, it improves the elasticity of the lungs and negates the ego.
 The dissolution of the ego draws us away from material desires and allows us to journey inward.
 This 'turning inward' is called pratyahara - the fifth step of Ashtanga (the eight steps) in Yoga.

 Rechaka Pranayama to prepare for yoga breathing